 In May 2014, the FASB issued Accounting Standards Update No. 2014-09, Revenue from Contracts with Customers (Topic 606) (ASU 2014-09), which amends the existing accounting standards for revenue recognition.
 ASU 2014-09 requires an entity to recognize the amount of revenue to which it expects to be entitled when products or services are transferred to customers.
 In July 2015, the FASB voted to approve a one-year delay of the effective date.
-ASU 2014-09 is effective for annual reporting periods beginning after December 15, 2017, including interim periods within that reporting period.
+ASU 2014-09 is effective for annual reporting periods beginning after December 15, 2017, including interim periods within that reporting periods.
 Early adoption is permitted as of annual reporting periods beginning after December 15, 2016, including interim reporting periods within those annual periods.
 ASU 2014-09 may be applied retrospectively to each prior period presented or retrospectively with the cumulative effect recognized as of the date of adoption.
-In March 2016, the FASB issued Accounting Standards Update No. 2016-08: Principal versus Agent Considerations-Reporting Revenue Gross versus Net (ASU 2016-08), amending the principal-versus-agent implementation guidance set forth in ASU 2014-09.
-In April 2016, the FASB issued Accounting Standards Update No. 2016-10: Identifying Performance Obligations and Licensing (ASU 2016-10), which amends certain aspects of the guidance set forth in the FASB's new revenue standard related to identifying performance obligations and licensing implementation.
-We are currently in the process of evaluating the impact of adoption of these updates on our consolidated financial statements.
+In 2016, the FASB issued additional guidance to clarify the implementation guidance.
+We are currently in the process of evaluating the impact of adoption of ASU 2014-09 on our consolidated financial statements.

 In November 2015, the FASB issued Accounting Standards Update No. 2015-17, Income Taxes (Topic 740), Balance Sheet Classification of Deferred Taxes (ASU 2015-17), an ASU amending the accounting for income taxes and requiring all deferred tax assets and liabilities to be classified as non-current on the consolidated balance sheet.
 The ASU is effective for reporting periods beginning after December 15, 2016, with early adoption permitted.
 The ASU may be adopted either prospectively or retrospectively.
-We do not expect adoption to have a material impact on our consolidated financial statements.
+We do not expect adoption of ASU 2015-17 to have a material impact on our consolidated financial statements.